-Rabanal, Chernulich, Horowitz, Rud, and Sharifova (2019) study an individual decision problem of market entry and exit decisions under varying informational uncertainty in an environment where the trade-off is similar to a two-armed bandit problem with a safe arm and a risky arm.
+Chernulich, Horowitz, Rabanal, Rud, and Sharifova (2020) study an individual decision problem of market entry and exit decisions under varying informational uncertainty in an environment where the trade-off is similar to a two-armed bandit problem with a safe arm and a risky arm.
 Hudja (2018) experimentally implements Strulovici (2010)'s collective experimentation model.
 An individual experimentation problem is compared to a collective experimentation problem where groups of three players face a majorityvote.
 Fudenberg and Vespa (2019) analyze a signaling-game experiment and focus on the effect of how types are assigned.
 A bandit problem of their signaling game is employed as a robustness test in which subjects play against a computer.

 The prevalence of MPE-type behavior in dynamic games is investigated by Vespa and Wilson (2015, 2019) in the context of a prisoners' dilemma where payoffs depend on a binary state.
 Their game is set up in such a way that higher efficiency can be achieved by symmetric non-Markovian play, while full efficiency can be achieved by asymmetric SPE.
 They show that a substantial fraction of subjects behaved in a Markovian fashion.
-Those that did not tended to aim for higher efficiency.
+Those who did not tended to aim for higher efficiency.
 As the complexity of the coordination required to achieve more efficient outcomes than the best MPE increased, the prevalence of MPE play increased.
 Their findings thus suggest that one of the main draws of Markovian behavior is the simplicity of the coordination required.
 In our setting, by contrast, MPEs require more complex coordination than the best PBE.

 On the other hand, MPEs feature turn-taking in our setting, while the best PBE does not.
 Cason, Lau, and Mui (2013) study the emergence of turn-taking in the dynamic assignment game and highlight the importance of being able to teach dynamic strategies to others as well as the importance of using strategies that allow for teaching and learning.
+Leo (2017) studies both theoretically and experimentally flexible turn-taking.
+He shows that turn-taking leads to substantial efficiency gains and efficiency achieved by subjects is close to that expected in theory.
+Nevertheless, robust anomalies in subject behavior, which cannot be attributed to pro-social behavior or strategic concerns, are prevalent in his experimental implementation.